StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Sleep as a Euphemism for Death; Resuscitation; the Afterlife; and More" page-title="Lazarus and Jairus' Daughter - Are They Sleeping or Dead?" header-title="It is not a euphemism this time, but something completely different"
 %}}

+### Jesus > Is accessible to us, unlike the Father {#jesus-is-accessible-to-us-unlike-the-father}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament-introduction/#the-visibility-accessibility-and-humility-of-the-son"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Appearances of Christ in the Old Testament - Introduction" header-title="The visibility, accessibility and humility of the Son"
+%}}

+### Jesus > Is visible to us, unlike the Father {#jesus-is-visible-to-us-unlike-the-father}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament-introduction/#the-visibility-accessibility-and-humility-of-the-son"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Appearances of Christ in the Old Testament - Introduction" header-title="The visibility, accessibility and humility of the Son"
+%}}

+### Jesus > Prince regent of the world, sent with the Father's authority {#jesus-prince-regent-of-the-world-sent-with-the-father-s-authority}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament-introduction/#the-dignity-of-the-father"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Appearances of Christ in the Old Testament - Introduction" header-title="The dignity of the Father"
+%}}

+### Jesus > Showing Moses His glory {#jesus-showing-moses-his-glory}

+#### Jesus > Showing Moses His glory > Is speaking of seeing His full unveiled glory, not seeing His face generally {#jesus-showing-moses-his-glory-is-speaking-of-seeing-his-full-unveiled-glory-not-seeing-his-face-generally}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament/#the-one-whom-moses-among-others-knew-and-spoke-to-face-to-face"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Appearances of Christ in the Old Testament" header-title="The one whom Moses (among others) knew and spoke to \"face to face\""
+%}}

+### Jesus > Speaks for the Father as a messenger {#jesus-speaks-for-the-father-as-a-messenger}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament/#the-angel-sent-before-the-israelites-to-guard-them-on-the-way"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Appearances of Christ in the Old Testament" header-title="The angel sent before the Israelites to guard them on the way"
+%}}

 ## Josephus {#josephus}